 Note: Please add email@example.com to your “Safe Senders” list and be sure to check your spam folder if you do not hear back from us within 48 hours.
 On occasion, our replies go to spam.

-Once you meet a dog that you want to adopt, and we agree, we ask that you leave a $200 deposit with the remaining $200 due at the time of the adoption.
-This deposit is to hold the dog of your choice for 24 hours while references and/or a home visit is conducted.
-It also ensures that we will not continue showing the dog to other potential adopters.
+Once you meet a dog that you want to adopt, and we agree, we ask that you leave a $200 deposit (prepare to bring a check or credit card to the meet and greet) with the remaining $200 due at the time of the adoption.

 If you change your mind for any reason the deposit is non-refundable and considered a donation to the shelter.